 Many recipes call for a fully baked or partially baked pie crust.
 A baked pie crust is generally needed for a filling that will not be baked.
-A partially baked pie crust (or par-baked) crust is often called for a custard type of filling.
-I always partially bake a crust for pumpkin pie, chess pies, and sweet potato pie even if the recipe calls for a baked crust.
+A partially baked pie crust (or par-baked) crust is often called for a custard filling.
+We always partially bake a crust for pumpkin pie, bean pie, chess pies, and sweet potato pie even if the recipe calls for a baked crust.
 That extra 10 to 15 minutes of baking time ensures a fully cooked bottom crust.
+It ensures that you have no soggy bottom.
+For desserts, however, you might want to consider an all-butter pie pastry.

-- Heat the oven to 400 F (200 C/Gas 6) F and place the oven rack in the center of the oven.
+- Preheat the oven to 400 F/200 C/Gas 6 and place the oven rack in the center of the oven.

 - Fill the lined pie shell with pie weights or dried beans all the way to the top of the shell.
 The weights keep the pie crust from bubbling up as it bakes.
-I use a combination of ceramic pie weights and dried beans, and I keep them in a container so they're always handy when I need them.
+We use a combination of ceramic pie weights and dried beans, and We keep them in a container, so they're always handy when we need them.

 - Bake the pie with the foil and weights for 15 minutes, or until the crust is set.
-Lower the oven temperature to 375 F (190 C/Gas 5).
+Lower the oven temperature to 375 F/190 C/Gas 5.
 Remove the pie crust from the oven.
 Remove the foil and weights.
-I keep a combination of pie weights and dried beans in a container just for pie crusts.
+We keep a combination of pie weights and dried beans in a container just for pie crusts.

 - Prick the pastry in several places with a fork and return the pie crust to the oven.